Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ```

-### Song View
+### Backbone View
 Now back to JavaScript!
+The following instructions define how we are going to utilize a Backbone View.
+Note that the functionality described here is *a lot* more than what we are used to with a Rails view.
+Views in Backbone are a lot more like Controllers in Rails.

+1. **Create the View**
-There's a lot going on in this code.
-But first, we are creating a new Backbone View for a song by extending the Backbone View object: `Backbone.View.extend`.
+First, we are creating a new Backbone View for a song by extending the Backbone View object: `Backbone.View.extend`.

+1. **Create the `initialize`*
 In the initialize function, we set the template by passing it as an argument.
 This variable will eventually be set to the #song-template when we create a new songView.

+1. **Create the ability to render**
 We then define a `render()` function that we will call when we are ready to display our song in the DOM.

+1. **Define our events and the corresponding event handlers**
 Another responsibility the view handles are click events!
 We first define the events, then define the callback functions.

 ```javascript